awsdocs/amazon-ecs-developer-guide/doc_source/mesh-gs-ecs.md

 ### Credentials<a name="credentials"></a>

 The Envoy container requires AWS Identity and Access Management credentials for signing requests that are sent to the App Mesh service\.
 For Amazon ECS tasks deployed with the Amazon EC2 launch type, the credentials can come from the [instance IAM role](instance_IAM_role.md) or from a [task IAM role](task-iam-roles.md)\.
 Amazon ECS tasks deployed with the Fargate launch type do not have access to the Amazon EC2 metadata server that supplies instance IAM profile credentials\.
 To supply the credentials, you must attach an IAM task role to any tasks deployed with the Fargate launch type\.
 The role doesn't need to have a policy attached to it, but for a task to work properly with App Mesh, the role must be attached to each task deployed with the Fargate launch type\.
 If a task is deployed with the Amazon EC2 launch type and access is blocked to the Amazon EC2 metadata server, as described in the *Important* annotation in [IAM Roles for Tasks](task-iam-roles.md), then a task IAM role must also be attached to the task\.

+### Update an Existing Task Definition<a name="mesh-gs-ecs-update-task-def"></a>

+The Amazon ECS console assists in the process of updating your existing task definitions to add App Mesh integration\.

+**Update a task definition to add App Mesh integration**

+1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

+1. From the navigation bar, choose the region that contains your task definition\.

+1. In the navigation pane, choose **Task Definitions**\.

+1. On the **Task Definitions** page, select the box to the left of the task definition to revise and choose **Create new revision**\.

+1. On the **Create new revision of Task Definition** page, make the following changes to enable App Mesh integration\.

+   1. For **Service Integration**, to configure the parameters for App Mesh integration choose **Enable App Mesh integration** and then do the following:

+      1. For **Application container name**, choose the container name to use for the App Mesh application\.
+This container must already be defined within the task definition\.

+      1. For **Envoy image**, use the auto\-populated Envoy container image which is 111345817488\.dkr\.ecr\.us\-west\-2\.amazonaws\.com/aws\-appmesh\-envoy:v1\.9\.1\.0\-prod\.

+      1. For **Mesh name**, choose the App Mesh service mesh to use\.
+This must already be created in order for it to show up\.
+For more information, see [Service Meshes](https://docs.aws.amazon.com//app-mesh/latest/userguide/meshes.html) in the *AWS App Mesh User Guide*\.

+      1. For **Virtual node name**, choose the App Mesh virtual node to use\.
+This must already be created in order for it to show up\.
+For more information, see [Virtual Nodes](https://docs.aws.amazon.com//app-mesh/latest/userguide/virtual_nodes.html) in the *AWS App Mesh User Guide*\.

+      1. For **Virtual node port**, this will be pre\-populated with the listener port set on the virtual node\.

+      1. Choose **Apply**, **Confirm**\.
+This will create a new Envoy proxy container to the task definition, as well as the settings to support it\.
+It will then pre\-populate the App Mesh proxy configuration settings for the next step\.

+   1. For **Proxy Configuration**, verify all of the pre\-populated values\.
+For more information on these fields, see [Proxy Configuration](#mesh-gs-ecs-proxyconfig)\.

+1. Verify the information and choose **Create**\.

+1. If your task definition is used in a service, update your service with the updated task definition\.
+For more information, see [Updating a Service](update-service.md)\.

 ### Example Task Definitions<a name="mesh-gs-ecs-task-def"></a>